tx-pts-dai/github-workflows/docs/workflows/tf-feature.md

       # Default: ""

       gh_artifact_path:
       # Path to download artifacts to.
-If not set, no artifacts will be downloaded.
+If unset, default action workspace is used.
+If both 'gh_artifact_path' and 'gh_artifact_name' are unset, artifacts are not downloaded.
+      #
+      # Type: string
+      # Required: false
+      # Default: ""

+      gh_artifact_name:
+      # Name of the artifact to download.
+If only 'gh_artifact_path' is set, then all artifacts are downloaded.
+If both 'gh_artifact_path' and 'gh_artifact_name' are unset, artifacts are not downloaded.
       #
       # Type: string
       # Required: false